fiattt/genesis/README.md

 You probably started your Parity node without `--no-warp` (add --no-warp to parity startup), if using geth make sure `syncmode` is set to "full"` is set (`--syncmode "full"`_

+### I'm seeing an useful error or I public keys don't appear to be syncing

+First, run snapshot with `--verbose_mt`, this will display the stdout of the child processes for public key sync.
+If there's an error, look into it.
+Most likely you just need to `npm install`

 ## Common Usage

 ### Suggested usage (sync up to last closed period and poll)